suhailashakiah/LungNoduleDetection/README.md

 # Overview
 We provide a brief overview here.
 Detailed analysis can be found in the jupyter notebook "YOLO_FINAL.ipynb" .
 ## 1. Dataset
-The dataset used for this project is the LIDC-IDRI dataset.
-The whole dataset which is 124GB of images and annotations in the form of XML files can be obtained from the following link:
+The LIDC-IDRI dataset was used for this project.
+The whole dataset which is 124 GB of images and annotations in the form of XML files can be obtained from the following link:

 https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI